freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/task-15.md

 # --description--

 The phrase `As a hobby` is used with the preposition `as`.
+Choose the correct preposition to complete the sentence.

 # --question--

 ## --text--

-Choose the correct preposition to complete the sentence.

 `Bob enjoys sketching and painting _ his hobby.`

 ## --answers--

-a) on
+`on`

 ### --feedback--